Frank-Proulx/pig-latin/README.md

 Expected Output: ["w", "o", "r", "d"]

 Describe: letterChecker()

-Test: "It will check if all the characters in a word are letters and then return the letters as an array"
+Test: "It will check if all the characters in a word are letters and then return the word with only the letters"
 Code: letterChecker("word.");
-Expected Output: ["w", "o", "r", "d"]
+Expected Output: "word"